-(5) The gospel of inclusion holds that only those who intentionally and consciously reject the grace of God—after having “tasted the fruit” of His grace—will spend eternity separated from God.
+(5) Lastly, the gospel of inclusion holds that only those who intentionally and consciously reject the grace of God—after having “tasted the fruit” of His grace—will spend eternity separated from God.

 In conjunction with faith is repentance.
 The two go hand-in-hand.
 Repentance is a change of mind about your sin and need for salvation through Christ by faith (Acts 2:38).
-The act of repentance is one in which we acknowledge that before God we’re sinners incapable of earning our way to salvation, so we repent of our sins—we change our minds about them and turn away from them—and seek Christ by faith.
+The act of repentance is one in which we acknowledge that, before God, we’re sinners incapable of earning our way to salvation.
+When we repent of our sins, we turn away from them and seek Christ by faith.

-Jesus offers the gospel of salvation to everyone who is willing to repent and believe (John 3:16).
+Jesus offers salvation to everyone who is willing to repent and believe (John 3:16).
 However, Jesus Himself said that not everyone will believe (Matthew 7:13-14; John 3:19).
 No one likes to think that a loving and gracious God would send people to hell, but that is exactly what the Bible teaches.
-In the clearest teaching Jesus gave regarding the final judgment, He says that at the end the Son of Man will separate all the nations as a shepherd separates the sheep from the goats.
+Jesus says that, at the end, the Son of Man will separate all the nations as a shepherd separates the sheep from the goats.
 The sheep (representing those who through faith in Jesus Christ have salvation secured) will go into the kingdom with Jesus.
-The goats (representing those who have rejected the salvation that Jesus offers) will go into hell, which is described as eternal fire (Matthew 25:31-46).
+The goats (representing those who have rejected the salvation that Jesus offers) will go into hell, which is described as eternal fire (Matthew 25:31–46).

-This teaching offends many, so instead of conforming their thinking to the clear teaching of the Word of God, they change what the Bible says on the matter and spread this false teaching to the masses.
-The gospel of inclusion is a clear example of this.
+This teaching offends many, and, instead of conforming their thinking to the clear teaching of the Word of God, some change what the Bible says and spread this false teaching.
+The gospel of inclusion is an example of this.